 Maldives is signatory to the Indian Ocean - Southeast Asian (IOSEA) Marine Turtle Memorandum of Understanding.
 A second 10-year Turtle Moratorium is in force from 2006-2016 that includes banning of hunting, taking, or harming turtles, including harvesting of eggs from 14 islands known for turtle nesting.
 Regulation on Fishing and Export of Large Yellowfin Tuna describes turtle mitigation measures during longline fishing operations, including release of live turtles and having de-hookers and line cutters on vessels.
 Maldives is now collaborating with the Bay of Bengal Large Marine Ecosystem Project (BoBLME) to raise awareness on the issue of derelict fishing gear on marine turtles in the central Indian Ocean.
-A paper studying the impacts of derelict fishing gear on turtles particularly Oliveridley turtles (Lepidochelys olivacea) has been presented by the Maldives at the IOTC WPEB of 2014.
+A paper studying the impacts of derelict fishing gear on turtles particularly oliveridley turtles (Lepidochelys olivacea) has been presented by the Maldives at the IOTC WPEB of 2014.
+In 2015, an analysis of bycatch level and composition including marine turtle bycatch was presented at IOTC WPEB 2015.